 Squeeze E6000 along the bottom of the frame holding the blue canvas.
 Press it down on top of one of the three frames that are alike.

 Glue one of the two frames to another one of the three that have the same three stripes.
 Glue the last of the three to the last of the two.
 You know what I mean lol.
 Finally glue all of those pieces together.
 Allow it to dry for about an hour.

-Once you can safely move the DIY farmhouse flag, flip the entire thing over.
+Once you can safely move the DIY coastal farmhouse flag, flip the entire thing over.
 Place hot glue and E6000 on large craft sticks and place them along the joints of the frames.
 That will help hold the whole thing securely together.

 Turn the flag back over when it’s dry and hot glue the two starfish onto the blue canvas.
 I placed them a little staggered.

-I absolutely love how this flag turned out.
+I absolutely love how this coastal flag decor piece turned out.
 It is absolutely gorgeous and fits right in with my summer coastal decor.
 I hung it above my couch with white sconces on either side of it.
 Keep reading to see the other patriotic tutorials shared by my blogger friends.
 They’ve got amazing ideas that you can make for under $10!

 There’s plenty more to see here on the blog, so stick around!
 If you’re looking for something specific, you can use the search box in the sidebar.
 If you’re looking for more summer and patriotic decor, you might enjoy these posts: